-One technique that is being trialed is the use of virtual reality (VR) motion capture headsets used in the gaming industry.
-This method could be used to allow the Police, barristers and jurors to “visit” scenes without actually travelling there.
-Experts from the Games Design department at Staffordshire University are collaborating on the project, bringing their expertise in virtual reality to crime scene investigation.
+Another technique that was trialled was the use of virtual reality (VR) motion capture headsets used in the gaming industry.
+This method can be used to allow the Police, barristers and jurors to “visit” scenes without actually travelling there.
+Experts from the Games Design department at Staffordshire University collaborated on the project, bringing their expertise in virtual reality to crime scene investigation.

-Researchers will also work collaboratively with industry leaders in laser scanning – Advanced Laser Imaging – and UK Police Forces.
-They will work in particular with Staffordshire Police, who formed a Forensic Partnership with the Forensic and Crime Science department earlier this year.
+Researchers worked collaboratively with industry leaders in laser scanning – Advanced Laser Imaging – and UK Police Forces.
+They worked with Staffordshire Police, who formed a Forensic Partnership with the Forensic and Crime Science department in 2016.